 What is VAT?

-They are also usually able to reclaim the VAT they have paid when buying goods or services.
-If they are not registered for VAT, they cannot reclaim any of the VAT they pay.
-You have to be registered for VAT to charge or reclaim it on anything you sell or purchase.
+Businesses that are not VAT registered cannot reclaim any of the VAT they pay.
+You have to be registered for VAT to be able to charge or reclaim this tax on anything you buy or sell.

 The advantages of voluntary VAT registration

-- Small businesses can give the appearance of being bigger and more established, which can be very appealing to clients, lenders, investors and suppliers, who will assume their turnover is more than £85,000 because they are VAT registered.
+- Small businesses can give the appearance of being bigger and more established.
+This can be very appealing to customers, lenders, investors, and suppliers because they will assume the company’s turnover is in excess of the VAT registration threshold

-- VAT-registered businesses are given a VAT number.
-This can be displayed on invoices, letterheads, websites and other forms of business stationery.
-Again, this can be appealing to other firms, many of whom may not be willing to get involved with a business that is not VAT registered and, therefore, considered to be small.
+- VAT registered businesses are given a VAT number.
+This can be displayed on invoices, letterheads, websites, and other forms of business stationery.
+Again, this can be appealing to other firms, many of whom may not be willing to do business with a non-VAT registered entity because it is considered too small

-- Voluntary registration can be backdated by up to four years if sufficient evidence can be supplied to HMRC, which means a business may be able to reclaim VAT paid on equipment it is still using.
+- Voluntary registration can be backdated by up to four years if sufficient evidence can be supplied to HMRC.
+This means that a business may be able to reclaim VAT paid on equipment that it is still using

 The disadvantages of voluntary VAT registration

-- Extra paperwork and administration is an unavoidable consequence of VAT registration.
-Businesses will require keeping all VAT invoices and receipts, maintain VAT accounting records, and file VAT returns every quarter (i.e., every three months)
+- Extra paperwork and more administration are unavoidable consequences of VAT registration.
+Businesses need to keep all VAT invoices and receipts, maintain VAT accounting records, and file VAT returns every quarter (i.e., every three months)